renataakemii/blog/docs/source/developing/readme.rst

 I, Developer
 ============

-|:flag_us:| For all those who are unaware of what do I do to pay my bill, I work at a consultancy
+|:flag_us:| For all those who are unaware of what do I do to pay my bills, I work at a consultancy
 as data analyst and sometimes as a software developer.
 In this section, which is probably going to be written in English, I want to share some developing and analysis thoughts with you!